crispab/crisp-dna/_docs/conflict-handling.md

 How is it used?
 --------------------------------

-The policy lives in a google doc and was "signed" by about 80% of the Crispers at the time (Jan 2015).
-We stick it up on the wall at our [unconferences](unconference.html), as a reminder.

 Now it is pretty much part of our culture, and we try to hold each other accountable for it.
 Things like - "Hey Joe, I hear you complaining about Lisa.
 So are you going to bring it up with her directly, or let it go?"